 Title: Promotion of Vocational Education and Training (ProVET)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Higher Education, Technology and Innovation (MHETI)

 Overall term: 2018 to 2021

-- NTA has been supported to develop and run a tracer study on graduates from 2015 to 2017.
+- The NTA has been supported in developing and implementing a TVET national survey of graduates from the years 2015 to 2017.

 - Construction work to expand training facilities at some existing VTCs is ongoing.

 - An eLearning platform (Moodle) has been launched.